 Don’t like to write?
 Why not consider recording a short video?
 You don’t need to post it anywhere.
 You can even delete it after you record it.
 The important thing is to get your words, ideas and feelings out into the open.

 Like many of the items on this list, this option won’t be for everyone!

 The idea here is to put your loved one’s body to good use after they pass away.
 For example, Bio Urns offer urns that turn your loved one’s ashes into a beautiful tree.

-Imagine being able to plant a beautiful maple, oak or redwood, knowing that it will gain its power to grow from the energy provided by your love one’s ashes.
+Imagine being able to plant a beautiful maple, oak or redwood, knowing that it will gain its power to grow from the energy provided by your loved one’s ashes.